alosgg/alos-whitelist/README.md

 # ALOS IP Whitelist 🛡️

-A robust IP whitelisting solution using iptables to secure your servers and prevent IP address leakage.
-This script ensures that only requests from authorized servers can access your HTTP/HTTPS services.
+A robust IP whitelisting solution using iptables mangle table to secure your servers and prevent IP address leakage.
+This script implements early packet filtering at the PREROUTING chain level for enhanced security and performance.

 ## 🔑 Key Features

+- Early packet filtering using mangle table and PREROUTING chain
+- Efficient handling of established connections
 - Whitelist specific IP addresses for HTTP/HTTPS access
 - Support for both IPv4 and IPv6
 - Blocks all other incoming HTTP/HTTPS traffic
 - Prevents IP address leakage
+- Optional packet logging for security monitoring
 - Simple and lightweight implementation

 ## 📋 Prerequisites

 - Root access to your server
 - `iptables` installed
+- `conntrack` module enabled
-- Basic understanding of firewall rules
+- Basic understanding of firewall rules and netfilter

 ## 🚀 Installation